Calorique

 EPOC (Excess Post-Exercise Oxygen Consumption) is where HIIT has its most significant advantage over steady-state cardio.
 After any exercise session, your body continues burning calories at an elevated rate as it recovers: restoring ATP, clearing metabolic byproducts, repairing tissue, and returning body temperature and hormone levels to baseline.
 The magnitude and duration of EPOC is directly proportional to the intensity of the exercise.

 The EPOC advantage of HIIT is real but often overhyped in fitness marketing.
-An extra 50 to 100 calories from afterburn is meaningful, but it does not "melt fat while you sleep" as some claims suggest.
-Over the course of a week, the EPOC difference between a HIIT program and a steady-state program amounts to roughly 150 to 300 additional calories, which equals approximately 0.04 to 0.08 pounds of fat.
+A modest afterburn is meaningful for estimates, but it does not "melt fat while you sleep" as some claims suggest.
+Over the course of a week, the difference is usually smaller than the effect of workout consistency, food intake, daily steps, and recovery.
 Learn more about EPOC in our detailed guide on strength training and the afterburn effect.

 Heart Rate Zones and Fuel Sources